What is your WIDI use case?

-Please always visit our support page to check out the setup videos available.
-You will also learn here how to upgrade to the latest firmware and how to utilise MIDIMTTR as a great tool for iOS and Bluetooth MIDI.
+Before you get started, always check out the quick start guide.
+You will learn here how to upgrade to the latest firmware and how to utilise MIDIMTTR as a great tool for iOS and Bluetooth MIDI.

-For Windows PC, it is different.
-As it depends on your operating system.
+For Windows 10/11 (PC) it is different.
 If you have Win10 v1909 or higher, you can work with Bluetooth MIDI.
 As mentioned before WIDI technology is fully compatible with the native UWP API drivers for Windows 10/11.

-Unfortunately, on Windows, Bluetooth MIDI is not integrated as a standard in every music software application.
+That said, Bluetooth MIDI is not integrated as a standard in every music software application.
 The question if Bluetooth MIDI works for your setup, completely depends on the software you use.
 You need to be able to set Bluetooth MIDI in that software.
-Please make sure to check out our support page and the MIDIBerry-IO for WIDI solution.

 Basically, if your product has a 5-PIN DIN MIDI OUT that follows the standard as set by the MIDI Association, your MIDI OUT will deliver power to WIDI Master and it will work.
 You can simply check your device and see what kind of MIDI port it has.

-WIDI Jack offers an external power supply option.
-Remember?
+WIDI Jack offers an external power option via USB-C. Remember?
 Some devices do not deliver power on MIDI OUT and do not follow the MMA standard.
 Others only have MIDI IN.
-That is why we came up with WIDI Jack, to allow you to add WIDI to any device with 5-PIN DIN MIDI ports.
+That is why we came up with WIDI Jack, it allows you to add WIDI to any device with 5-PIN DIN MIDI ports.